Dr Anne Whitehead

 Anne has recently completed the following co-edited book project:

 Anne Whitehead, Angela Woods, Sarah Atkinson, Jane Macnaughton and Jennifer Richards (eds) The Edinburgh Companion to the Critical Medical Humanities (Edinburgh: Edinburgh University Press, 2016).

 You can read the Introduction under the 'Resources' tab at the following link:https://edinburghuniversitypress.com/book-the-edinburgh-companion-to-the-critical-medical-humanities.html

-Anne Whitehead, Medicine and Empathy in Contemporary British Fiction: A Critical Intervention into the Medical Humaniites (Edinburgh: Edinburgh University Press, 2017).
+Anne Whitehead, Medicine and Empathy in Contemporary British Fiction: An Intervention in Medical Humaniites (Edinburgh: Edinburgh University Press, 2017).

 AHRC Research Leave Award (PI) - Memory: New Critical Idiom (2006-2007)